Cryptkeeper/liblorproto/README.md

 ## Packet Structure

 The majority of data is lighting control packets.
 Each follows a basic structure, prefixed by the target unit ID, and followed by a table directory and its corresponding data entry rows, in matching order.
-The corresponding data structures used by liblightorama for each field are shown in the diagram below.
+The corresponding data structures used by liblorproto for each field are shown in the diagram below.

 ```
 Light Control Packet